 The annual Land Judging competition will be held on February 23, 2018 in Sumter County and hosted by Sumter Soil & Water Conservation District.
 Middle and high school students in Future Farmers of America are invited to test their knowledge by judging soils from four pits that are selected by a Soil Scientist with USDA Natural Resources Conservation Service.

 Participants mark individual scorecards for evaluation of soil characteristics and how they relate to farming, range management, and homesite construction.
 The skills the teens use at the contest involve principles that can be valuable in career fields like environmental and agricultural management, natural resources conservation, home building, engineering, and construction.

 Nick Kavascev, Madison Carr, Ella Jackson, and Kyla Schlickau are presented with blue ribbons and a plaque at the Florida Land Judging Contest in Hillsborough County, March 2017.

-The Lake Soil & Water Conservation District, in partnership with the Florida Forest Service, gave away bare-root trees at the Lake County Extension Center, on January 19.
+The Lake Soil & Water Conservation District, in partnership with the Florida Forest Service, will give away 500 Chickasaw Plum saplings at the City of Tavares Arbor Day Celebration on Saturday, January 20, in Wooton Park.
+The event is from 10 a.m. to 3 p.m.